-- (a) Reviewed the financial projection and its variation. - (b) Reviewed the Board policy and procedures of the Group. - (c) Verified the solvency test and declaration of the interim dividend in compliance with the requirements of the Companies Act, 2016. - (d) Considered and discussed proposed share split involving the subdivision of every two (2) existing ordinary shares in the Company ("WHB Share(s)" or "Share(s)") into three (3) ordinary shares in the Company ("Subdivided Share(s)").
+- a.
+Reviewed the financial projection and its variation. - b.
+Reviewed the Board policy and procedures of the Group. - c.
+Verified the solvency test and declaration of the interim dividend in compliance with the requirements of the Companies Act 2016. - d.
+Considered and discussed the proposed acquisition of a piece of land held under Lot 226177 situated in Mukim Sungai Terap, District of Kinta, State of Perak by Wellcall Hose (M) Sdn.
+Bhd., the wholly owned subsidiary of the Company.